 Enter the Knowledge platform

 Economic, digital and technological developments, as well as increasing energy efficiency and environmental demands, present the European Energy Intensive Industries with many challenges including the continuous updating of the qualifications, knowledge and skill profile of its workforce.
-The SPIRE-SAIS project brings together stakeholders from across the SPIRE community, including Industry sector associations, Education and training providers, Research & Technology organisations, Research institutions, Regional institutions, companies and others, to enable and accelerate uptake of Industrial Symbiosis and energy efficiency by developing a comprehensive cross-sectorial blueprint for skills.
+The SPIRE-SAIS project brings together stakeholders from across the SPIRE community, including Industry sector associations, Education and training providers, Research & Technology organisations, Research institutions, Regional institutions, companies and others, to enable and accelerate the uptake of Industrial Symbiosis and energy efficiency by developing a comprehensive cross-sectorial blueprint for skills.

-The SPIRE-SAIS alliance will address possible skills shortages in the Energy Intensive Industries, while providing EU citizens with the necessary skill sets for future job profiles.
+The SPIRE-SAIS alliance will address possible skills shortages in the Energy Intensive Industries while providing EU citizens with the necessary skill sets for future job profiles.
 The project will address updating of the curricula, qualifications, knowledge and skills that are required to support essential cross-sectoral collaboration and Industrial Symbiosis activities.